-- Receipt of commands from the workstation and streams of data from the metrology system and shear camera via a wireless ethernet link. - Control of actuators and motors on the trolley. - Measurement of on-board sensors in order to close servo loops and provide real time feedback and telemetry data for the user. - Transmission of telemetry data to the workstation for logging and user feedback via a wireless ethernet link.
+- Receipt of commands from the workstation and streams of data from the metrology system and shear camera via a wireless ethernet link. - Control of actuators and motors on the trolley in order to introduce a carefully controlled optical path difference into the delay line. - Measurement of on-board sensors in order to close servo loops and provide real time feedback and telemetry data for the user. - Transmission of telemetry data to the workstation for logging and user feedback via a wireless ethernet link.